Graft - opening chapters

 I got dressed in fresh clothes and carefully arranged my damp, shoulder-length dark hair so it lay just right, creating a dark border, a barricade, at the edges of my vision.
 It was the one part of my body I could trust not to slip into another shape when I wasn’t looking.
 That wouldn’t mutate.

-And it really sucked that the awful reek outside had turned my entire town into an environment that triggered it, making me go from a few incidents a week to sometimes multiple a day.
+Having that awful reek outside had been less than helpful, turning my entire town into an environment that triggered my ability, making me go from a few incidents a week to sometimes multiple a day.
 Another one of my affirmations: You are never more than twenty minutes from home and its comforts.
-That line had gotten me through plenty of rough days in the past, but lately it had been hard for me to go more than two minutes away, let alone consider shelling out for a hotel room somewhere that didn’t stink.
+That line had gotten me through plenty of rough days, but lately it had been hard for me to go more than two minutes away, let alone consider shelling out for a hotel room somewhere that didn’t stink.
 Today’s outing had been my first this entire week.

 Speaking of, I had to go through the groceries.
-Keeping myself fully fed and on a reasonably varied diet was already hard when I found so many tastes and textures off-putting; any trace of rotting smell during a meal ruined my appetite entirely.
+Keeping myself fully fed and on a reasonably varied diet was already hard when I found so many tastes and textures off-putting; any trace of rotting smell during a meal ruined my appetite.
 I used my cell phone as a speaker, needing the strong beat and choral harmonizing of my favorite playlist to help drive me into action.
-Wearing gloves, I shucked the packaging off lunch meat and sliced bread, undid the triple layer of bags I had to put around the produce, washed and dried sealed yogurt cups.
+Wearing gloves, I shucked the packaging off lunch meat and sliced bread, undid the triple layer of bags I’d put around the produce, washed and dried sealed yogurt cups.
 Everything went into clean containers.
 Even the frozen chicken nuggets I split between several ziploc bags.

-My music was interrupted when my phone started to buzz against the countertop.
+My phone buzzed against the countertop, interrupting my music.
 I glared at it, feeling robbed.
 I only ever got calls from two groups of people, and one of them was scammers.
 I shed my gloves and grabbed my phone, wanting my tunes back…

 It was the second group, my frustration melting away as soon as I saw the caller ID.
 I picked up.